 But I ignore those unproductive thoughts, and I just type & type; and before I know I am 30 minutes into an article.
-I do not want to stop, somehow the doors to my pre-frontal cortex opens up ; words and ideas start pouring in.
+I do not want to stop, somehow the doors to my pre-frontal cortex open up; words and ideas start pouring in.

 As I am writing this particular article, I am in the Flow State.
 I have pushed through my writer’s block on this Saturday.
-The perfectionist in me has gone to sleep, now the writers has awoke & he just wants to write.
+The perfectionist in me has gone to sleep, now the writer has awoken & he just wants to write.

 And that’s how I write during the weekends.

 I have shared with you three areas of my life – Exercise, Work, and Blogging where I constantly hack my mind to get into the zone.
 So what can you deduce out of this of these 3 examples?

 Very simple: “Just Suck it up”.

 Yes !!
 For the first 20 or 30 minutes just suck it up.
 Just force yourself to do it, and after a while, you will be in the zone and you will not need motivation anymore.
 The Flow will take care of it.

 A moment ago I mentioned that you might not be impressed.
 I understand, and I am totally cool with that.
 Perhaps you were looking for a silver bullet or a trick.